57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 - `bump`: Anchor finds a `bump` and stores it in the PDA’s data.
 Future instructions use the stored `bump` to re-derive and verify the address, ensuring `user_stake_info` is legitimate, not forged.
 - `init_if_needed`: a convenience constraint that auto-creates this PDA on a user’s first stake.
 It’s feature-gated in Anchor because it can introduce reinitialization risks, so avoid it when possible.

-This gives each user a unique, program-controlled data account—showcasing the power of PDAs.
+This gives each user a unique, program-controlled data account, showcasing the power of PDAs.

 ### Program Architecture: Prefer a Single Program

 In Ethereum, developers often build composable mini-contracts, each handling a distinct function.
-On Solana, a different architectural pattern is generally recommended: consolidate tightly related business logic into a relatively complete single program.
+On Solana, a different architectural pattern is generally recommended to use where you consolidate tightly related business logic into a relatively complete single program.

-There are several reasons.
-First, CPI ( Cross-Program Invocation ) is more involved; second, Ethereum historically enforces a contract bytecode size limit ( about 24,576 bytes / 24 KB ), pushing developers to split logic.
-On Ethereum, calling another contract is straightforward, with context ( like `msg.sender` ) implicitly passed.
-On Solana, each CPI requires the caller to manually construct and pass a complete account list required by the callee’s instruction.
-This is verbose, error-prone ( e.g., missing or misordered accounts ), and increases transaction size and complexity.
-Here’s a real CPI example—our staking program calling the official `Token Program` to transfer tokens:
+There are two reasons to do this.
+First, the complexity of CPI (Cross-Program Invocation) makes fine-grained contract decomposition less practical.
+Second, Ethereum historically enforces a contract bytecode size limit (about 24,576 bytes / 24 KB), pushing developers to split logic.
+On Ethereum, calling another contract is straightforward, with context like `msg.sender` implicitly passed.
+On Solana, each CPI requires the caller to manually construct and pass a complete account list required by the callee's instruction.
+This is verbose, error-prone (e.g., missing or misordered accounts), and increases transaction size and complexity.
+Here's a real CPI example in our staking program calling the official Token Program to transfer tokens.

 ```rust
 // solana-staking/programs/solana-staking/src/instructions/stake.rs